edbltn/voter-power/README.md

         district_probabilities[district.code] = p
 ```

 Typically, only one Senate seat is contested per state.
 But the exits of Al Franken (D-MN) and Thad Cochran (R-MS) from the Senate required special elections in Minnesota and Mississippi.
+This meant that these states each had two Senate elections in 2018.
 For simplicity's sake, I'm picking the larger of the two probabilities in these cases.

 (*Note that the seats are examined in alphabetical order of their codes - i.e. 'MS' will be seen before 'MS2'*)